saigopalm/MTCS-102-Advanced-Computer-Architecture/README.md

 # MTCS-102-Advanced-Computer-Architecture
 This repository contains all the lab works and assignments done as part of Advanced Computer Architecture course.
+The trace files used in the assignment can be found [here](http://www.agner.org/optimize/instruction_tables.pdf).
+Another lab was on demonstration of dynamic voltage and frequency scaling.
+You can find my blog post on the same [here](https://saigopalm.wordpress.com/2023/08/16/demonstration-of-dynamic-voltage-frequency-scaling/).